bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="3.0in" height="3.022305336832896in"} -->

-You may also notice an export default statement.
-You'll learn more about this soon.
+<p>You may also notice an export default statement.
+You'll learn more about
+this soon.</p>

-For now, just know that you need it to make your components available.
+<p>For now, just know that you need it to make your components available.</p>

-Now that you're familiar with the concept of functional components, let's explore how web developers create them in React.
+<p>Now that you're familiar with the concept of functional components,
+let's explore how web developers create them in React.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s10-i. jsx syntax (40) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->